aimms/documentation/pro/progress-window.rst

 The PRO Progress Window
 -----------------------

 When running your AIMMS project under AIMMS PRO, the regular AIMMS progress window only has limited usability, as the most computation-intensive parts, namely solving your optimization model, will take part asynchronously on the server.
-Nevertheless, the AIMMS PRO GUI library has a built-in replacement for the regular progress window that will work with remote optimization runs, which allows you to observe math program characteristics like objective, MIP gap, etc., and lets you stop the remote optimization in exactly the same way as when you press **Ctrl-Shift-S** during an optimization run in the AIMMS desktop version.
+Nevertheless, the AIMMS PRO GUI library has a built-in replacement for the regular progress window that will work with remote optimization runs, which allows you to observe math program characteristics like objective, MIP gap, etc., and lets you stop the remote optimization in exactly the same way as when you press **Ctrl + Shift + S** during an optimization run in the AIMMS desktop version.

 Preparing the Use of the PRO Progress Window
 ++++++++++++++++++++++++++++++++++++++++++++